The 9 Best House Buying Apps for 2026

 Best for auction junkies: Xome

-• Auction variety: Xome advertises many different types of property auctions, including foreclosure auctions, live auctions, and online auctions.
+- Auction variety: Xome advertises many different types of property auctions, including foreclosure auctions, live auctions, and online auctions.
 This variety allows users to explore various property types and investment opportunities.

-• Current information: Xome’s large database of auction properties is refreshed every 15 minutes, so you’ll always be in the know.
-The app provides comprehensive property information including property descriptions, photos, property condition reports, virtual tours (when available), and important details about the auction process.
+- Current information: Xome’s large database of auction properties is refreshed every 15 minutes, so you’ll always be in the know.
+The app provides comprehensive property information, including property descriptions, photos, property condition reports, virtual tours (when available), and important details about the auction process.

-• Bidding options: Xome allows users to place bids on properties directly through the app, making the auction process convenient and accessible.
+- Bidding options: Xome allows users to place bids on properties directly through the app, making the auction process convenient and accessible.

 Available at the App Store and Google Play

 There’s nothing worse than finding the perfect home only to discover that you hate the neighborhood.
-Trulia boasts 34 neighborhood map overlays that include crime statistics, schools, amenities, commutes, and more.
-With this house buying app, you can find a home you love that’s in the perfect neighborhood.
+With Trulia, you can virtually explore the community and see what it’s really like before you even set foot there.
+The house buying app lets you find a home you love that’s in the perfect neighborhood.

-• Neighborhood highlights: Trulia offers robust property and neighborhood searches with neighborhood details that include crime statistics, school ratings, nearby amenities, and even commute times to the office or your child’s daycare.
+- Neighborhood highlights: Trulia boasts 34 neighborhood map overlays, offering robust property and neighborhood searches, including information about crime statistics, school ratings, nearby amenities, and even commute times to the office or your child’s daycare.
 The ‘What Locals Say’ feature will give you insider information like whether it’s walkable to restaurants or safe to leave packages outside.

 Includes rentals: Yes